NativeScript/docs-v7/vuejs-docs/ns-ui/AutoCompleteTextView/aync-data.md

 publish: true
 ---

-# RadAutoCompleteTextView: Using Async Data Fetch
+# Using Async Data Fetch with RadAutoCompleteTextView

 There are multiple scenarios where we need to represent data loaded from remote provider like a web service.
 Dynamic loading of items, based on the user input, could be quite useful when we are working with sets of data that are not available locally.